alexeagleson/monorepo-example/README.md

 Let's look at git submodules.

-## Git Submodules
+## Add a Git Submodule

-Let's say that we want to add a feature to our app that we have in another separate project.

 Recently I wrote a blog post on a very simple component for a React app that adds a dark mode, a `<DarkMode />` component.
 The component is not part of a separate library we can install with an NPM command, it exists as part of a React application that has its own repository.

-We can clone that repository inside of our React application as what's called a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Let's take a look at how:
+Let's add it to our project, while still keeping it as its own separated repo that can be updated and managed independent of our monorepo.

 From the `packages/simple-react-app/src` directory we'll run this command: